Anton-Konyk/social-media-api/README.md

 # social-media-api

-API service for social media system written on DRF (using  Django REST framework, Docker, Celery, Flower) in which Users can create profiles, follow other users, create and retrieve posts, manage likes and comments, and perform basic social media actions.
+API service for social media system written on DRF (using  Django REST framework, Docker, Celery, Redis, PostgreSQL, Flower) in which Users can create profiles, follow other users, create and retrieve posts, manage likes and comments, and perform basic social media actions.